bingenortuzar/simplecircuits/_posts/2016-11-20-FirstCircuit.markdown

 categories: intro
 tags: intro
 ---
-This circuit is the easiest one, so easy perhaps, but don't understimate it.
+This circuit is the easiest one, so easy perhaps, but don't underestimate it.
 Children love to touch, and for them this is like magic.

 ### What we need: